guerillacodester/vehicle_simulator/CONTEXT.md

 - **Testability**: Test service management independently of data providers.
 - **Maintainability**: Simplifies the codebase by centralizing service management logic.
 - **Real-Time Updates**: Provides accurate and timely status updates for all services.

+---

+## Production Readiness & Roadmap (work with what we have)

+Current status note: the existing `gpscentcom_server` is a solid prototype suitable for local development and demonstration (device WebSocket ingest + in-memory `Store` + REST read APIs).
+It is NOT yet hardened for production.
+Below is a prioritized roadmap of production-grade tasks.
+The goal is to make non-destructive, opt-in changes so the existing in-memory store remains the default unless a customer enables a sink/plugin.

+High-priority (fast, high-impact)
+- Enforce authentication on REST and WebSocket endpoints (Authorization: Bearer <token>) and validate tokens early.
+- Add a broadcast subscription endpoint for dashboard clients (`/ws/telemetry` or SSE `/sse/telemetry`) and wire device ingest to publish updates.
+- Add basic observability: structured JSON logs and a Prometheus `/metrics` endpoint exposing message rates, active connections, and handler latencies.

+Medium-priority (reliability & integrations)
+- Implement a sink/plugin API with a webhook sink prototype (register/deregister sinks via `POST /sinks`) and a background delivery worker with retry/backoff and DLQ.
+- Scaffold an optional Postgres/PostGIS persistence plugin (opt-in) with migrations and a minimal schema for telemetry (vehicle_id, geom, speed, heading, timestamp, raw_payload).
+- Improve `/health` to return component-level statuses (store, sinks queue, worker health, uptime).

+Lower-priority (ops & security hardening)
+- Provide TLS/mTLS guidance and sample reverse-proxy configuration (nginx), tighten CORS, and add rate-limiting middleware.
+- Add secrets management guidance (env + Vault) and validate required configuration at startup.
+- Containerize the service, add readiness/liveness probes, and provide deployment manifests (k8s or docker-compose) and a short runbook.

+Testing & CI
+- Add unit tests for packet parsing, connector logic, and sink delivery worker; integration tests using a mock gpscentcom server; CI pipeline to run lint/build/tests on PRs.

+Operational notes — work with what we have
+- All new features should be opt-in.
+The in-memory `Store` remains default; sinks/plugins are explicitly enabled by customers.
+- Start with auth + broadcast WS + basic metrics.
+These provide immediate security and real-time UX improvements with minimal intrusion.
+- If diagnosing Strapi/Simulator interactions, temporarily set `spawn_console=false` in `config.ini` or enable capturing stdout/stderr so the launcher can log service boot output for debugging.

+If you'd like, I can start by implementing auth enforcement and the broadcast WebSocket endpoint, then add Prometheus metrics next.
+Tell me which pieces to implement first and I will open a small PR with focused commits.